Fighting Synthetic Marijuana Charges in Houston

 As a Board Certified Criminal Law Specialist (Texas Board of Legal Specialization), Attorney Jed Silverman has successfully handled countless drug cases and knows what it takes to effectively defend clients.
 Our firm understands what is at stake when it comes to drug charges and is prepared to do what is necessary to help preserve your rights and freedoms.

-Don’t wait – schedule a free, confidential consultation with a Houston criminal defense lawyer at The Law Offices of Jed Silverman by filling out an online contact form.
+Don’t wait – schedule a free, confidential consultation with a Houston synthetic marijuana lawyer at The Law Offices of Jed Silverman by filling out an online contact form.